zoppo/zoppo/CONTRIBUTING.md

 This project would exist even without all of its users and contributors, because only @meh and @shurizzle actually use this crippled thing.

-Nontheless help will always be appreciated and welcome.
+Nonetheless help will always be appreciated and welcome.

 Issue reporting
 ---------------